You Don't Say!: NBC

 Proper names could not be used as clues, such as "Our president who was married to Jackie Onassis was named John F..." for "Kennedy".
-Clue-givers were also not allowed to describe a word that is spelled like part of the name.
+Clue-givers were also not allowed to describe a word that is spelled as part of the name.

 The winning contestant played the Bonus Board for a chance at $300.
 A famous name (sent in by a home viewer) was given to the celebrity, who tried to convey the name to the contestant by way of clues.
 Guessing the word on the first clue won $300.
 Each additional clue reduced the value by $100.
-The celebrity could help on all three clues.
+The celebrity could help with all three clues.

-If the contestant won the front game 3–0, winning the Bonus Board on the first clue awarded the $300 plus a new car, usually a Pontiac.
+If the contestant won the front game 3–0, winning the Bonus Board on the first clue awarded $300 plus a new car, usually a Pontiac.
 In this situation, the celebrity was not allowed to help on the first clue.

 Home viewers whose Bonus Board clue led to a car win also won a special prize.
 At one point this was 100,000 Top Value trading stamps, then one million stamps.

 Players on the daytime version stayed until losing twice or winning seven times (NBC's limit at the time).
 On the primetime version, two new players competed for the entire show with a trip awarded to whoever won the most cash.

 ABC

 When the show returned in 1975, it also returned with a new format influenced largely by the success of CBS's Match Game.
 The two teams were replaced by two individual players competing with the assistance of four celebrities on a panel.

 The celebrities once again tried to convey the identity of a famous person or place to the contestants.
 One celebrity gave a clue to the controlling contestant, who had five seconds to guess who it was with a correct word guess.
 If it wasn't guessed, the next celebrity in line gave a clue to the next contestant.
 This continued until one player guessed the word, with a maximum of four clues.
-A correct guess on the first clue was worth $200, and decreased in $50 increments for each clue needed afterward. $500 won the game and a chance to win $10,000 more at the Bonus Board.
+A correct guess on the first clue was worth $200 and decreased in $50 increments for each clue needed afterward.
+500 won the game and a chance to win $10,000 more at the Bonus Board.

 At the Bonus Board, the contestant had to give a maximum of six (originally five) clues to four famous names or places to the celebrities.
 If a celebrity guessed one name correctly, the contestant won $500, which doubled to $1,000 if two names were guessed correctly, and then $2,000 if three names were guessed correctly.
 If all four names were guessed correctly, the contestant won $5,000.
-However, in the event that each of the celebrities guessed the name after only one clue (four clues in total), the contestant won $10,000.
+However, if each of the celebrities guessed the name after only one clue (four clues in total), the contestant won $10,000.

 Players competed until either losing twice or exceeding ABC's winnings limit of $20,000 (but were allowed to keep winnings of up to $25,000).